Ordering a Drum

-The iron ring which I usually use within the lacing at the back (It makes the drum more stable to hold) is forged by our local blacksmith Greg Abel in Moretonhampstead and the hoops are made from timber from sustainably managed woodland.
+The iron ring which I usually use within the lacing at the back (It makes the drum more stable to hold) is forged by our local blacksmith Greg Abel in Moretonhampstead.
+The exquisitely made and finished circular wooden hoops are made of Willow from plantations in Pakistan which are helping to manage the flooding there.
 The leather used to bind the hand hold at the back of the drum and to cover the head and handle of the drum-stick is recycled, and the wool inside the head of the beater is either recycled or hand spun by me.
 The stick itself is usually Holly, Ash or Hazel and is gathered in a respectful way which does not harm the continued good health of the remaining tree.
 I can easily find other woods for drum beaters too.

 Painted or Not

 There are essentially two ways to go about deciding on how your drum should be: The first is that you can decide everything.
 You chose the size of your drum, the colour of the material that binds the hoop, the colour of the leather used to make the handle and stick.
 You choose whether there is art work and exactly what that art work looks like.
 You can send us an exact design or simply say I want this but I'd like it in the style of that with these colours.

 The second way is that you simply ask me to make 'your' drum.
 I journey on what it needs to be and The Spirits make all the choices listed above.
 There are of course many middle grounds between these two ways.
 It's up to you.